Get boundaries for an area of interest

 #> Loading required package: mregions2

-#Land boundary examples:
+#Land boundary example:

 if(require("rnaturalearth")){

-australia_land <- get_boundary(name = "Australia", type = "countries")
+australia_land <- get_boundary(name = "Australia", type = "country")

 plot(australia_land["geometry"])